samyouaret/Air-Quality-Api/README.md

     yarn run test

-**Note**: by Default docker compose will try to run orphan containers within the same project. the new version included as a command will raise a warning, while the old docker-compose will run them.
+**Note**: by Default, docker-compose will try to run orphan containers within the same project. the new version included as a command will raise a warning, while the old docker-compose will run them.

-to Avoid this conflicts add the flag `--remove-orphans`.
+to Avoid these conflicts add the flag `--remove-orphans`.